 What is a Zoo?

-A zoological park is an establishment designed for conservation, study, and public display.
+A zoological park is designed for conservation, study, and public display.
 The first modern one was opened in Paris, France, in 1793.
-Older menageries existed as far back as 2500 BCE, in Mesopotamia.
+Older menageries existed as far back as 2500 BCE in Mesopotamia.

-The idea of conserving animals that are at risk of going extinct is a great one; the problem is that not most zoos live up to it.
+The idea of conserving and breeding animals at risk of going extinct is great; the problem is that not all zoos live up to it.
 Most zoos don’t focus on the educational aspect of zoos; the animals are mainly kept for amusement.

 What are some benefits of having zoos?